Divyansh123bn/Divyansh123bn/README.md

 # 💫About Me :
 👋 About Me
 Hi there!
 I'm a 3rd Year Computer Science student at Mahakal Institute of Technology, Ujjain, with a strong interest in backend development and cloud technologies.
-I'm passionate about building scalable, reliable applications and love diving deep into the world of software engineering.
+I'm passionate about building scalable, reliable applications and love diving deep into the world of Software Engineering.

 💻 Tech Stack
 Languages: Java, JavaScript, SQL